Skip to Content

 • You can toss a treat to your dog to reward him for good behavior.

 • You can talk to your GSD to calm him down, especially when the barking alerts come in.
-You may need to experiment with this as some dogs become worse upon hearing their owner’s voice.
+You may need to experiment with this, as some dogs become worse upon hearing their owner’s voice.

-4. Urine-Marking in German Shepherds
+4. Urine-Marking (Spraying)

-For example, male German Shepherds will spray on the walls of a building where there is a female GSD in heat to tell fellow males to stay away.
 Generally, females only spray when they are in heat to attract any male dogs that happen to be in the area.
-However, urine marking becomes inappropriate when done inside the house, making it a behavior problem.
+However, urine marking becomes inappropriate inside the house, making it a behavior problem.

 • Being sexually active (dogs that are not neutered/spayed).